GoogleCloudPlatform/cluster-health-scanner/README.md

 #### Uninstalling with Helm

-To uninstall a Helm release installed, simply use the name of the release `RELEASE_NAME` in the following command:
+To uninstall a Helm release, use the release name `RELEASE_NAME` in the following command:

 ```bash
 helm uninstall RELEASE_NAME